English language support

 English language courses

 Looking to undertake a course or program to improve on your English language skills?
 Contact one of the local community centres listed below.
-These courses are delivered across Hobsons Bay – in Williamstown, Spotswood, Altona North, Altona Meadows and Laverton.
+These courses are delivered across Hobsons Bay – in Williamstown, Spotswood, Altona North and Altona Meadows.

 Courses may be government funded or subsidised.
 Both centres are Registered Training Organisations (RTOs) offering accredited courses such as Skills for Education and Employment (SEE) and the Adult Migrant English Program (AMEP), and Conversational English and Life Skills groups, plus many other courses to support people settling into Hobsons Bay and Australia.